luco17/personalSite/src/content/posts/mistakes.md

 The back-end of our first product was built with a serverless architecture and fashionable back and front ends.
 It was hard to debug, had a mediocre dev experience and generally slowed us down.
 These problems were compounded by hiring too many engineers who had to be onboarded to the stack.
 At one point we had 5!
 Madness.
 Big cash burner.

-We course corrected with Squaddy by using architecture and frameworks we were familiar with and we’ve never moved faster than with just two engineers.
+We course corrected with Squaddy by using architecture and frameworks we were familiar with and we never moved faster than with just two engineers.

 ### #7.
 V2/V3 grab bags